 3. Do not repair the vehicle: Hold pat on this.
 Also, do not accept a property damage settlement until you have spoken to an attorney.

-Attorney Chris Davis and the legal team at Davis Law Group, P.S., has successfully handled many claims involving "low damage" rear-end collisions.
+Attorney Chris Davis and the personal injury attorneys at Davis Law Group, P.S., have successfully handled many claims involving "low damage" rear-end collisions.
 Contact us today for a free case evaluation.
 Call (206) 727-4000, use the chat feature below or fill out the form on this page to get started.